Programmable Media

 View or update your cloud name

-On the Account page of the Console Settings, you can see the current Product environment cloud name that was automatically generated during registration.
+On the Product Environments page of the Console Settings, you can see the current Cloud Name that was automatically generated during registration.

 This cloud name is a unique identifier of your product environment that's also used in many places, including in the delivery URL of every Cloudinary asset.
 This can be valuable for SEO, so it's a good idea for your cloud name to be a good representation of your organization, site or app.

-As long as you have not yet uploaded more than 1000 new assets in that product environment, you can change your cloud name now.
-You can also set or change your Product environment display name, which is an optional descriptive name that's shown in the product environment selector at the bottom left of the Cloudinary Console.
-(If no display name is defined, the selector shows the product environment's cloud name)
+You can modify your cloud name as long as you haven't uploaded more than 1000 new assets in that product environment.
+Select Edit from the 3-dots (options) menu at the end of the product environment's row.
+Additionally, you can set or change your product environment Display Name, which serves as an optional descriptive name displayed in the product environment selector at the top left of the Cloudinary Console.
+If no display name is defined, the selector shows the product environment's cloud name.

 Notes